-The plant has two jetty facilities which can accommodate oil tankers up to 300,000 dead weight tonnes (dwt), five crude oil caverns with a capacity of one million cubic metres, a 60,000 cubic metre LPG cavern and a 200,000 cubic metre ballast water cavern.
-Stabilised crude oil and LPG mix are stored in rock chambers and then shipped out via the jetty.
-LPG mix and naphtha are also exported from the terminal via the Vestprosess pipeline to Mongstad.
+The plant has two jetty facilities which can accommodate oil tankers up to 320,000 dead weight tonnes (dwt), five crude oil caverns with a capacity of one million cubic metres, a 60,000 cubic metres LPG cavern and a 200,000 cubic metres ballast water cavern.